configcat/java-sdk/README.md

 * [Sample Web app](https://github.com/ConfigCat/java-sdk/tree/master/samples/web)

 ## Polling Modes
-The ConfigCat SDK supports 3 different polling mechanisms to acquire the setting values from ConfigCat.
-After latest setting values are downloaded, they are stored in the internal cache then all requests are served from there.
+The ConfigCat SDK supports three different polling mechanisms to acquire the setting values from ConfigCat.
+After the latest setting values are downloaded, they are stored in an internal cache .
+After that, all requests are served from the cache.
 Read more about Polling Modes and how to use them at [ConfigCat Java Docs](https://configcat.com/docs/sdk-reference/java/) or [ConfigCat Android Docs](https://configcat.com/docs/sdk-reference/android/).

 ## Support
-If you need help how to use this SDK feel free to to contact the ConfigCat Staff on https://configcat.com.
+If you need help using this SDK, feel free to contact the ConfigCat Staff at [https://configcat.com](https://configcat.com).
 We're happy to help.

 ## Contributing
 Contributions are welcome.